 Figure out if your landlord could earn more by letting you leave

 Could your landlord put the unit back on the market now and get more monthly rent than you’re paying?
-If so, you can likely negotiate your way towards a reasonable breakage fee.
+If so, you can likely negotiate your way toward a reasonable breakage fee.
 Gather evidence that this is the case before you bring it up, including:

 - The prices of comparable listings in your neighborhood